RafaelEstevamReis/SimpleMPD/README.md

 * Clear - Clear queue
 * Add - Adds (recursively) to the queue
 * AddId - Add a file to the queue and return it's Id
+* ListAll - Lists all songs and directories in URI.
+Do not use this command
+* LsInfo - Lists the contents of the directory URI

 Once this code does something more useful, this section wil be replaced